cmakride/SCRFA-frontend/README.md

 9:47pm-10:13pm Styled the footer component for mobile and tablet, took out the addresses/locations part on small and medium screens, only shows up on large screens, used mainly grid to do the media queries, 2 columns for mobile and tablet, 3 columns for large screen.
 Text Size Changes as well.
 Small on mobile/tablet, goes to large on desktop

+### Thursday 06/30/2022:

+2:00pm-3:00pm created the categories component and basic styling for mobile tablet and desktop.
+There is a hover effect on each card to scale up by 10%.
+Also want to look at the Nav bar font sizes noticed they seem a little off in Medium Size Screens.
+For time, going to move on to make the “Popular Services and Links” component.

+3:00pm-4:11pm created and styled the Popular Links Component with styling for desktop, tablet and mobile.
+Deployed the site today on netlify noticed on Safari the search bars do not match what show on Chrome or Firefox.
+Took an hour break

+At about 5:00-6:15 started building out the Recent Updates Component and the Calendar Component.
+Within each component there is an additional component one named UpdateCard and another DateCard.
+This will make code more readable as have an array of objects representing the information to populate each RecentUpdate or each Calendar Date.
+Made a grid of two columns for desktop and tablet, then it goes to just one column on mobile.

+6:15-6:38 built out the Recently updated component and Calendar, to make it more efficient made a Header 2 component representing the styling for Header 2 on the guide.
+Also made a button component.
+These two components will be used in both the Recent Updates and Calendar.

+6:38-8:00 built and finished the Calendar Component this included the CalendarCard.
+Styled this for desktop, mobile, and tablet.

 ## Planning:
 ### 1. ~~Create App and Initialize Tailwind~~